Agenda

 Senior Advisor, Rud Pedersen Public Affairs

-24. AI tools to help speed up PFAS phase-out
+24. AI tool to help speed up PFAS phase-out

 Emil Damgaard-Møller Emil Damgaard-Møller